nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/quick-start-series/bootstrap-your-case-management-project.md

 ## Defining Your Case Model

 1. From Nuxeo Studio, design your data model and structure, using document type, schemas and content-template features.
-A case has a specific type, and specific substructure.&nbsp;
+A case has a specific type, and specific substructure.
     ![]({{file name='case-default-structure.png'}} ?w=200,border=true,thumbnail=true)
 2. Also define a default form for your case and the sub documents.
 At the beginning, just consider filling all the information at once.
 You will refine later the various forms and views you need depending on the role of the user.
     ![]({{file name='case-default-form.png'}} ?w=500,border=true)